CR23-TR03-PukulEnam-Recommender-System/machinelearning/README.md

 ## Using The Predict.py

 After you run it we provide of list Type, Topics and Sub Topics.
 You can try it and the model will produce the team!
+Type your desire team.
+Note: If you enter the wrong input the program will raise error

 ![image](https://github.com/CR23-TR03-PukulEnam-Recommender-System/model/assets/72967822/343f4a39-edce-4262-b8b4-2eebc61dc6fc)